ZhuoyuWei/ChemistrySolver_v3/README.md

             f. infer_one_from_(funcs): solving math equation set ?

-    2. solving (chemistry), the algorithm of solving problem, which could be DFS, RL or other algorithm
+    2. solving (also independent with chemistry ?), the algorithm of solving problem, which could be DFS, RL or other algorithm

     3. func, all functions implement

+The ideal status is these three parts are independent/decoupling/transparent with each other.